Brand Your eLearning Courses: A Complete Guide to Theming in Slate

 - Open the Theme page on another course

 This is particularly useful for teams and agencies managing course libraries where every course needs to follow the same brand guidelines.
-Export once, import everywhere.
+Export once, import everywhereâor save the import as a preset so the whole team can access it.

 Quick Start with Templates